jimmaluschke/getting_and_cleaning_data_course_project/Code_Book .md

 Note:
 * '-xyz' is used to denote 3-axial signals in the X, Y and Z directions.
-* The acceleration variables (containing “acc” in the label) are measured in gravity units, i.e. in relation to 9.81 m/s^2.
+* The acceleration variables (containing â€œaccâ€ in the label) are measured in gravity units, i.e. in relation to 9.81 m/s^2.
-* The gyroscopic variables (containing “gyro” in the label) are measured in radian per second.
+* The gyroscopic variables (containing â€œgyroâ€ in the label) are measured in radian per second.

+###Description of the data frame

 For all the 33 numeric variables, the mean and the standard deviation are extracted.
 The file ``tidy_data.txt`` consists of 10,299 observations.
 This file is consolidated by taking the average of each variable for each activity and each subject.
 This lead to the file ``tidy_data2.txt`` containing 180 rows (5 activities for 30 subjects each).